-- 1. Use process planning and cost estimation to select materials and machines. - 2.
+- 1. Explain the concepts of process planning and cost estimation. - 2.
 Assess the importance of cost estimation process and its procedures. - 3.
 Compute direct, indirect and over head expenses - 4.
 Determine the production cost of forging, welding, and foundry. - 5.
 Find the machining time for Lathe, drilling, boring, shaping, milling and grinding operations